pedrodurek/func-program-examples/README.md

 # Examples of useful functional programming codes
-This document aims to specify some useful functional programming examples.
+This document aims to specify some useful functional programming examples written in javascript (ECMAScript 6).

 ## Reduce
 Return an object where each property is the name of an ice cream flavor and each value is an integer that's the total count of that flavor.